jameshughes89/cs101/site/topics/searching/searching.rst

 * Like linear search, binary search is used to find an element within some collection
 * However, if I was doing a linear search for a number between :math:`0 -- 1023`, I could only guarantee that I would find the element in :math:`1024` guesses
 * But with binary search, I was able to do it in :math:`10` or less guesses
-* Though, this required the higher/lower condition --- the data was sorted
+* Though, this required the higher/lower information --- the data was sorted

     * A linear search has no such requirement